 The dotted line on the map shows the passage of a brook, which once divided Faringdon into the tithings of Port to the east, and Westbrook to the west.
 It used to be forded at this point but now passes under the road.

-1880s – At the top of the Market Place opposite the church.
 From the left is Pettifer, the builder’s.
 Next comes a barber’s, shown by the barber’s pole outside the shop.
 Under the overhang was a sweet shop where the lady owner would serve customers through the window but wouldn’t allow them inside.
 These three buildings were demolished in 1890 and replaced with #1 the Salutation Hotel and #2 now occupied by Crowdy & Rose Solicitors.
 The second photo, looking from the church down the east side of the Market Place starts with the same three buildings.
-The four white squares above the ground floor windows of #5 the Pump House are where the letters BANK were chiselled out when the County of Gloucester Bank moved there.
+The four white squares above the ground floor windows of #5 the Pump House are where the letters ‘BANK’ were chiselled out when the County of Gloucester Bank moved there.
 The building was then used as offices by the Eagle Brewery followed by a club for ex-servicemen before becoming the Community Centre.
 The building where there is a protruding window was Liddiard’s grocery stores (???).
 The Portwell can be seen on the right-hand side.

 The Portwell, immediately outside the front of the Pump House appeared very central in the Market Place in around 1900.
 It was given to the town by Sir Henry Unton, Lord of the Manor in the 16th century.
 It was pumped from the spring which rises in the cellar of the Pump House.
 It was then the town’s only piped water supply.
 On one side there was a hand pump with a heavy lead drinking cup securely chained for people to use.
 There were also two troughs providing water for the horses and cattle that used the market.
 Two gas lamps were placed on top in the 19th century.

-c.1880s – Further down the east side of Market Place with London Street on the right.
+c.1880s – Back to an earlier view of the buildings lower down on the east side of the Market Place, with London Street just visible on the far right.
 The entrance to Haines’ premises, who was a solicitor and also ran a postal lending library, was the doorway that can be seen just in London Street.
 From the left is #7 George Ernest, grocer and bacon curer; #7a Liddiard, grocer; #8 the County of Gloucester Bank; #9 Lay, baker and confectioner; #10 Cooper, Chymist .
 Most of these buildings had a separate passageway, from the Market Place, to gain access to the living accommodation, plus one from Swan Lane to the buildings used for the storage of goods and the stabling of horses.

-1986 – On the far left of the photo, on the corner of London Street is #10 Market Place, which was then occupied by Cheltenham & Gloucester Building Society.
+1986 – Looking at the corner of London Street, on the far left of the photo, is #10 Market Place, which was then occupied by Cheltenham & Gloucester Building Society.
 Crossing over London Street is #11-12 Market Place, immediately to the left of the Bell Inn.
 This was Mortons in the year of its closure.
 It was a shop selling an assortment of goods bicycles, clothes, haberdashery and toys.
 It was well known that you could go into Swindon to buy something, fail to get it and come back to Mortons and find it.
 Previously this belonged to Wilkes (draper).
 The shop was then split into two, Faringdon Travel on the left and Blockbuster Video on the right.
 The shop to the left of Mortons is #2 London Street.
 It looks empty here and must be in the process of being converted from Baileys shoe shop to John Maxwell Hairdressers at this time.